ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/01-space-complexity.md

 With this new representation we could reduce the space complexity from quadratic $O(n^2)$ to linear $O(n)$.
 :::

-This last example discussed two possible implementations of *graphs*, and we will discuss this further in [Chapter @sec:graphs].

 ::::::

 ### Space complexity of algorithms

 We are not only interested in knowing how much memory a data structure will use, but also what the space complexity of an *algorithm* is.
-When we analyse space usage of algorithms, we are usually only interested in the *additional* space that the algorithm uses during execution.
+When we analyse space usage of algorithms, we are usually only interested in the *additional* space that the algorithm allocates during execution.

-Let's say that an algorithm is *in-place* if it only uses constant additional space, $O(1)$.
+We say that an algorithm is *in-place* if it only uses constant additional space, $O(1)$.
-For example, Insertion sort is in-place, because it only allocates a constant number of variables to complete.
+For example, all the quadratic sorting algorithms from [Chapter @sec:sorting-part-1] is in-place, because they only allocate a constant number of variables.
+The array to sort is not included in this, because it is already allocated when the function is called.

 ::: example
 #### Example: Mergesort